Mission and Role

 Social Justice Facilitator

-Dr Michael Walker has more than 20 years of experience in advocacy, mainly at the SDA trade union, where he previously collaborated with the JPO on campaigns about retail trading hours and penalty rates.
-Prior to that, Michael interned at the Chicago-based Shriver Center on Poverty Law, working on equitable access to public housing and welfare benefits, and volunteered at the Jesuit Refugee Service in Kings Cross.
+Dr Michael Walker has more than 20 years of experience in advocacy, most of it at the SDA trade union.
+Before that, Michael interned at the Chicago-based Shriver Center on Poverty Law, working on equitable access to public housing and welfare benefits, and volunteered with the Jesuit Refugee Service in Kings Cross.

 Email: michael.walker@sydneycatholic.org